ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle/README.md

 are in the [(../verdict)](../verdict) directory and our Java back-end program sources are in the following subdirectories:

-- [iml-verdict-translator](iml-verdict-translator) translates a model from IML to VDM
 - [verdict-assurance-case](verdict-assurance-case) builds an assurance case
 - [verdict-attack-defense-collector](verdict-attack-defense-collector) collects some attack defenses
 - [verdict-blame-assignment](verdict-blame-assignment) prepares some blame assignments